5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)/README.md

 ### macOS Ventura and Ivy Bridge

-With the release of macOS Ventura, Apple removed the actual `ACPI_SMC_PlatformPlugin` *binary* from the `ACPI_SMC_PlatformPlugin.kext` itself (previously located under `S/L/E/IOPlatformPluginFamily.kext/Contents/PlugIns/ACPI_SMC_PlatformPlugin.kext/Contents/MacOS/`), rendering SSDT-PM generated for 'plugin-type' 0 useless, since it can no longer attach to the now missing plugin.
-Therefore, CPU Power Management won't work correctly (no turbo states).
+With the release of macOS Ventura, Apple removed the actual `ACPI_SMC_PlatformPlugin` *binary* from the `ACPI_SMC_PlatformPlugin.kext` itself, rendering SSDT-PM generated for 'plugin-type' 0 useless.
+Therefore, CPU Power Management won't work correctly (no Turbo states).

-So when switching to macOS Ventura, force-enabling XCPM and re-generating your `SSDT-PM` for 'plugin type' 1 is mandatory in order to get proper CPU Power Management.
+So when switching to macOS Ventura, force-enabling `XCPM` and re-generating your `SSDT-PM` for 'plugin type' 1 is mandatory in order to get proper CPU Power Management.
+Additional kexts and boot-args/NVRAM parameters are required as well.
+For more details, click [here](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/Enabling_XCPM_on_Ivy_Bridge_CPUs#macos-ventura-and-ivy-bridge)

 ## Modifiers
 Besides simply generating the ssdt by running the script, you can add modifiers to the terminal command.
 Although the ssdtPRGen repo lists a bunch of [overrides](https://github.com/Piker-Alpha/ssdtPRGen.sh#help-information), it doesn't go into detail about how and when to use them.